-For more information on animal slaughter totals, visit the website Animal Clock.
+For more information on animal slaughter totals, visit Animal Clock.

 BILLIONS OF ANIMALS HIDDEN AWAY

-The reality of what animals who are exploited and killed for food endure is concealed and distorted, and as living beings they are almost never mentioned or seen (unless in animated media for children or deceptive marketing advertisements).
+The animals who are exploited and killed for human food endure extreme, prolonged suffering and violence that is totally ignored by the mainstream media.
+Why?
+Because the animal agriculture industry funds the media!
+As living beings, these animals are rarely mentioned or seen (unless in animated media for children or deceptive marketing advertisements).
 Keeping the animals hidden away is exactly what the meat, dairy, and egg industries want.
-You may not even think about chickens, cows, pigs, ducks, sheep, and turkeys as suffering individuals because you don’t see them——out of sight, out of mind.
+You may not even think about chickens, cows, pigs, ducks, sheep, and turkeys as suffering individuals because you don’t see them—out of sight, out of mind.

 Because we are prevented from seeing these animals, the animal agriculture industry is allowed to abuse and torture them without regulation or public outcry.
-When investigators and whistleblowers and undercover activists expose the unimaginable abuse and violence on these farms of all sizes, and in slaughterhouses via eyewitness testimony and video footage, the animal agriculture industry dismisses these claims as isolated instances.
+When investigators, whistleblowers, and undercover activists expose the unimaginable abuse and violence on these farms of all sizes, and in slaughterhouses via eyewitness testimony and video footage, the animal agriculture industry dismisses these claims as “isolated instances.”

 Most people have no idea how farmed animals are treated, and they don’t want to know.
 They are obviously conflicted because they look for “feel-good” labels such as “humanely-raised,” “free-range,” “grass-fed,” and “cage-free.”
 These misleading labels can soothe a guilty conscience, but they are actually just marketing scams that fool people into participating in horrendous violence for taste pleasure and convenience.
 The animal agriculture industry wants us to stay focused on the separate end product in the package or on the plate, disconnected from the actual living beings who suffered.